Updated: June 2026

 Poor Photos and Weak Marketing Kill Listings Before They Start

 Most buyers’ first interaction with a home happens on a screen.
-If the listing photos are dark, poorly framed, or shot with a phone, the home gets fewer clicks, fewer saves, and fewer showing requests from the moment it goes live.
+If the listing photos are dark, poorly framed, or shot on a phone, the home suffers from the moment it goes live.
+It gets fewer clicks, fewer saves, and fewer showing requests.
 In a market with thousands of active GTA listings, buyers have no reason to look twice at a listing that doesn’t photograph well.
 This is a problem that manifests before a single buyer has stepped through the door.

 What Professional Listing Photography Actually Does